I turned this story into audio mp3: https://www.spreaker.com/user/11246871/audiostory-familyaffairs-narratordavid

-"Shadowrun is a science fantasy tabletop role-playing game.
-Setting aka background is a near-future, fictional universe, within which cybernetics, magic, and fantasy creatures co-exist, while major corporations, gone tyrants, fight high & mighty, down & dirty.
+"This story is inspired by a science fantasy tabletop role-playing genre.
+Set into a near-future, fictional universe, within which cybernetics, magic, and fantasy creatures co-exist.
+While major corporations, gone tyrants, fight high & mighty, down & dirty.
 It combines genres of cyberpunk, urban fantasy, and crime, along with occasional elements of conspiracy, horror, and detective fiction."
-But respecting copyright & trademark forced me to edit it out of my fiction.

-Quote: "When forced into battle Fox always fights to kill, not stun or capture."
-Recited from 'Shadowrun - Shadows of Magic'.
+Quote: "When forced into battle, Fox always fights to kill, not stun or capture."
+Quoted, from 'Shadowrun - Shadows of Magic'.

 "Thou shall not suffer a witch to be born!".
-That pseudo prophetic warning weighed upon my mood, like a death omen or banshee cry, while I woke up.
-Some brain dregs like that formed the sermon of another, hopelessly outdated, yet supposedly holy book.
-My problem with it was the woman, whom I had married, was a witch, and my daughter thereby could be suspected to be a witch, too.
+That pseudo prophetic warning weighed upon my mood, like a death omen, or banshee cry, while I woke up.
+Some brain dregs, like that, formed the sermon of another, hopelessly outdated, yet supposedly holy, book.
+But I knew to watch out, for Wyrd echoes and emanations, especially, when dizzy, or distracted.
+And I got one.
+"You may save two, but you won't save three!".
+Geesh, make my day.
+Even, for an occult delver like me, such was more weird a wake-up call, than angry birds peeping outside the window!
+My problem with it was: The woman, whom I had married, was a witch, and my daughter thereby could be suspected to be a witch as well.
 Even by the slivers of scientific education, which I care to remember.
-Suckers.

-All she had wanted was to get to that teenage band 'Celtic Soul' concert.
-Well, we had not forbidden that, just failed to tell her about it in time.
-So she did what every good daughter does.
+All she had wanted, was to get to that teenage music band called 'Celtic Soul', on concert in town.
+Well, we had not forbidden that, just failed to tell her about our decision in time.
+So she did, what every good daughter does.
 Rebelliously she made use of the personality traits inherited and learned from her parents.
-The lil b!tch sedated us and sneaked off.
+The lil bitch sedated us, and sneaked off.

 "Next time you tranquilize your elders you might wake up in the cauldron, along with spices, dear."
 I wished I could tell her, as, for now, she was still missing.
-When we had finally gathered enough cash and credit both, me and my wife, had decided to proverbially leave running the shadows, and the big city life, behind.
+When we had finally gathered enough cash and credit, both, me and my wife, had decided to proverbially leave running the shadows, those underhanded, barely legal ways of earning money, and the big city life, behind.

-The technology was lightweight and portable, so we did not miss much and did spent our time in an arcology much like those retired rangers often tend to do.
+The technology was lightweight and portable, so we did not miss much, and did spent our time in an arcology, much like those retired rangers often tend to do.
 Controlled environment, security, and some comfort.
 Independence, as we could produce our own food and water.
-Except for me, nearly all others knew how to brew alcohol, too.
-Not Synthanol, but real, handmade-brew alcohol...
+Except for me, nearly all others also knew how to brew alcohol.
+Not synthetic brew, but real, handmade-brew alcohol...

 When it all started, back in 2043, I had been another urban neo-shaman.
-Or better said I may have once been supposed to become a proper one.
+Or better said, I may have once been supposed to become a proper one.
 Fox was my totemic quintessence, but the criminal underclasses were my environment.
-There is no great prudence, which a high caliber bullet into my head could not neutralize instantly.
+There is no great prudence, nor any meta-magical knowledge, which a high caliber bullet into my head could not neutralize instantly.
 We had our problems from the start.
-Because I guess Fox knew it, yet decided to leave my choice to me.
+Because I guess Fox knew it, yet decided, to leave my choice to me.
 Even the well-meaning can hurt one brutally, such was not new to me.

 I had made my choice.
 After ten years of running with Fox, and as a fox, I told my totem that we better depart.
 It was mutual.
 I did not lose all my magic.
-I was not killed by some breach of my spirit either and not even the separation finished me off.
-Without Fox, I simply was a proverbial shadow of a man.
-There was no day in my life I could be fully awake for more than four hours.
+I was not killed by some breach of my spirit either, and not even the separation process finished me off.
+Without fox, I simply was a proverbial shadow of a man.
+There was no day in my life, I could be fully awake for more than four hours.
 That was the price to pay.
 Lifelong imprisonment on the borderline of dreamy slumber.
 Like a sedated lunatic.
 I hated Fox even more, yet knew it was not his misdeed.
-Fox was just one more totemic manifestation, and the fat and bloated man, whom I had become, did not look prudent, nor tricky, at all.
+Fox was just one more totemic manifestation, and the fat, and ill-tempered man, whom I had become, did not live prudent, nor tricky, at all.

-The sleuth had returned to us with one of those facial expressions one only wants to see in SimStim entertainment, or as a Spanglish "Oh, Retardo!" kinda telenovela.
+The investigative sleuth had returned to us with one of those facial expressions one only wants to see in media entertainment, or as a Spanglish "Oh, Retardo!" kind of telenovela parody.
 The fact that he visited an arcology at all proved him professional enough to me.
 He delivered a message from my daughter's pseudo-kidnapper.
-Kinda: "Come, jump into my trap, so I can avenge myself, or your offspring... ~signed: K."
+Kinda: `Come, jump into my trap, so I can avenge myself, or your offspring... ~signed: K.´.